ananta-pradipta/nlp-mental-health-detection/README.md

 # Text Classification for Mental Health Detection

 A multi-class NLP pipeline that classifies mental health status from textual statements.
 The project covers the full workflow from exploratory analysis through model training, evaluation, and interpretability (SHAP).
-Built as a group project for DS675 at NJIT.

 ## Problem Statement